ZaneH/kg/content/code/overview/using-a-terminal.md

 - [zsh](https://ohmyz.sh/) - A more powerful shell.
 - [oh-my-zsh](https://ohmyz.sh/) - A framework for managing zsh.
 - [npm](https://www.npmjs.com/) - A package manager for JavaScript.

----

->[!note]
->These are built-in commands that come with bash.
-On Windows, these commands may require a Unix emulator like [Cygwin](https://www.cygwin.com/).

 - [man](https://linux.die.net/man/1/man) - A command-line tool for reading documentation on any command.
 - [mkdir](https://linux.die.net/man/1/mkdir) - A command-line tool for creating directories.
 - [touch](https://linux.die.net/man/1/touch) - A command-line tool for creating files.